 The meaning of fight in 1 Timothy above is the same meaning for the word strive (G#75) in Luke 13:24.
 It means to struggle, to compete for a prize, to contend with an adversary; to endeavor or accomplish something; fight, labor fervently.
 This is no easy walk in the park.
 But why must we fight for our faith?
 Because the devil doesn’t want us to win this battle.
 Or realize its importance.
 He wants lazy, unprepared Christians who think they don’t need to do anything after conversion.
 Satan can easily fool these people and render their faith inert, powerless, empty because they aren’t grasping onto it fiercely.

 Remember in Philippians 2:12 we are told to “work out your own salvation with fear and trembling”?
 We are encouraged to work fully, to accomplish, to finish what God started in us.
 How do we do that?
-We follow Paul’s example and “press toward the mark for the prize of the high calling of God in Christ Jesus” (Phil.
-3:14) by our obedience, repentance, and perseverance.
+We follow Paul’s example and “press toward the mark for the prize of the high calling of God in Christ Jesus” (Philippians 3:14) by our obedience, repentance, and perseverance.
 This is active, purposeful striving for the only thing that truly matters in this life—hearing “well done, thou good and faithful servant,” at the second coming of Christ.

 And if a man also strive for masteries, yet is he not crowned, except he strive lawfully.
 2 Timothy 2:5